Kozanji Temple 高山寺

 You can reach Kozanji by train or bus.

 Take the JR Bus Takao/Keihoku Route to Toganoo from Kyoto Station .
-Alternatively, take the #8 bus from Shijo Station and get off at the Kajino or Takao bus stops.
+Alternatively, take the #8 bus from Shijo Station and get off at Toganoo bus stop.

 The most important structure of Kozanji